HussienElgabry/datasharing/README.md

 This is a guide for anyone who needs to share data with a statistician or data scientist.
 The target audiences I have in mind are:

-* Collaborators who need statisticians or data scientists to analyze data for them
+* Collaborators who need statisticians or data scientists to analyze data for them.
-* Students or postdocs in various disciplines looking for consulting advice
+* Students or postdocs in various disciplines looking for consulting advice.
-* Junior statistics students whose job it is to collate/clean/wrangle data sets
+* Junior statistics students whose job it is to collate/clean/wrangle data sets.

 The goals of this guide are to provide some instruction on the best way to share data to avoid the most common pitfalls and sources of delay in the transition from data collection to data analysis.
-The [Leek group](http://biostat.jhsph.edu/~jleek/) works with a large number of collaborators and the number one source of variation in the speed to results is the status of the data when they arrive at the Leek group.
+The [Leek group](http://biostat.jhsph.edu/~jleek/) works with a large. number of collaborators and the number one source of variation in the speed to results is the status of the data when they arrive at the Leek group.
 Based on my conversations with other statisticians this is true nearly universally.